HansSeidel/CGSE/README.md

 **(v0.3)** - Next, an indexed buffer has been created and we drew a rectangle.
 **(v0.4)** - The color attribute was taken out to the cpu layer by an uniform.
 With each frame the red channel got incremented.
 The Framerate has been adjusted by glfwSwapInterval(1) which synchronizes with the v-sync of the monitor.
+**(v0.5)** - Instead of using the default vertex array object (vao) which is created in the background (if openGl is running with the compat profile), an own vao has been created and wired with the vertex array buffer.